jeff-hughes/custom_desktop/README.md

 ## Menu-based configuration options

 - Set ulauncher theme to "Elementary Dark" and hotkey to "Super L" (i.e., the Windows key)
-- Installed Adwaita Custom Dark Retouch theme in obconf; note that this overwrites your Openbox rc.xml file (grr!), but appears to be the only way to install .obt files; so be sure to copy ~/.config/openbox/rc.xml back to this git repository so that you don't overwrite your theme if you make further changes
+- Installed Arrondie Froly theme in obconf; note that this overwrites your Openbox rc.xml file (grr!), but appears to be the only way to install .obt files; so be sure to copy ~/.config/openbox/rc.xml back to this git repository so that you don't overwrite your theme if you make further changes
 - Set Variety to show a clock, using Ubuntu Condensed Regular 70pt for the clock and Ubuntu Condensed Regular 30pt for the date
 - Set volumeicon to run pavucontrol as the external mixer (requires pulseaudio package)